Nucleic Acids and Proteins

 Nucleic Acids

 Nucleic acids are long, chain-like molecules made up of nucleotides.
-Each nucleotide consists of a nitrogenous base, a five-carbon sugar, and a phosphate group.
-The four nitrogenous bases are adenine, guanine, cytosine, and thymine (or uracil in RNA).
+Each nucleotide consists of a nitrogenous base, a five-carbon sugar (deoxyribose in DNA, ribose in RNA), and a phosphate group.
+The four nitrogenous bases in DNA are adenine (A), guanine (G), cytosine (C), and thymine (T).
+In RNA, uracil (U) replaces thymine.

 Proteins

 Proteins are made up of amino acids, which are linked together by peptide bonds.
 There are 20 different amino acids that can be combined in different sequences to form a wide variety of proteins.
-The sequence of amino acids in a protein determines its structure and function.
+The sequence of amino acids in a protein determines its three-dimensional structure and, consequently, its function.

 Equipment and Techniques